victrme/deepmerge/README.md

 [![NPM version](https://img.shields.io/npm/v/@victr/deepmerge.svg?style=flat)](https://www.npmjs.com/package/@victr/deepmerge)

-This is a ESM only version of [@fastify/deepmerge](https://github.com/fastify/deepmerge).
+This is an ESM only version of [@fastify/deepmerge](https://github.com/fastify/deepmerge).
 Merges the enumerable properties of two or more objects deeply.
 Fastest implementation of deepmerge, see section 'Benchmarks'.

 ### Install